Giulio2002/Ethereum-Taxable-Token/README.md

    * ChangeWhitelistedPercentage: redefine the percentage for a whitelisted account
    * ChangeWhitelistedMinimumFee: redefine the minimun fee that a whitelisted account have to pay
    * DeleteWhitelistedAccount: delete an account from the whitelist
+## how it works
+   * A send 10 token to B
+   * C has set the percentage to 10%
+   * B receive 9 token and in the the one that miss is burned
+   * C(the owner) can mint while the initial supply is not reached